 The International Human Rights Framework on the Right of Peaceful Assembly

-Guatemala is a state party t the 1966 International Covenant on Civil and Political Rights (ICCPR).
+Guatemala is a State Party to the 1966 International Covenant on Civil and Political Rights (ICCPR).
 Article 21 of the ICCPR governs the right of peaceful assembly, providing that:

 The right of peaceful assembly shall be recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.

-Guatemala is a state party to the 1969 Inter-American Convention on Human Rights.
+Guatemala is a state party to the 1969 Inter-American Convention on Human Rights (ACHR).
 Article 15 governs the right of assembly:

 The right of peaceful assembly, without arms, is recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and necessary in a democratic society in the interest of national security, public safety or public order, or to protect public health or morals or the rights or freedom of others.